ma-haoran/Time-Series-Forecast/README.md

 - An IPO audit of a real estate company listed in Hong Kong, completed 9 audit procedures on 9 subsidiaries.

-- Audit of a French automotive parts company, from work-through test to substantical procesures, test of control, etc. I independently complete 13 working papers of different account subjects.
+- Audit of a French automotive parts company, from work-through test to substantial procedures, test of control, etc. I independently complete 13 working papers of different account subjects.

 - An annual consolidated financial statements audit of a famous joint venture automobile company, and implemented digital audit.
 Involving complex accounting treatment and project management since I was a member in primary team.